prikhi/pencil/docs/source/reference/datatypes.rst

     **p:lockRatio**
-        Meta constraint used in XML syntax to hint that the ratio of this object should be maintained when its width and height are changed.
+        Meta constraint used in XML syntax to hint that the ratio of this object should be maintained when its width or height is changed.

 Editor support
 ^^^^^^^^^^^^^^